Semi-Manual: Hacking the Moccamaster

 A powder-coated steel bracket to upgrade a Technivorm Moccamaster to hold a Hario v60 dripper.

 The “Semi-Manual Bracket” is an upgrade for the Moccamaster that allows you to eliminate the stock plastic dripper and use a Hario v60 or other pour over cone.
-The performance matches that of the stock dripper—it makes delicious coffee—but without lingering coffee oils or microplastics.
+The brewing performance matches that of the stock dripper—it will make delicious coffee—but without lingering coffee oils or microplastics.
+The system gives you more control your brew to get better coffee bed saturation—by rotating the dripper and allowing access for stirring the slurry.

-• Removal of the current Moccamaster dripper requires a Torx screw driver
+Removal of the current Moccamaster dripper requires a Torx screw driver and a few minutes of your time (see video below)